YongLiuLab/BrainRadiomicsTools/Readme.md

  ````
 More about the pyradiomics,you can see the documentation of it:  https://pyradiomics.readthedocs.io/en/latest/
 #### Analysis
 A comparison of the parameters of the input image is performed using an inhouse dataset as a reference (beta).
+A detailed analysis report is given on the input image based on the reference range of brain volume and radiomics features
+ derived from the inhouse datasets.
 ## Documentation
 Documentation will update later.